deriveitCreator/deriveit/README.md

 Versioning is done using "npm version [new-version] --git-tag-version false"

+<b>update 13.16:</b>
+- subtopics with apotrophes were leading to the 404 page, this is fixed now.
+- Some articles in `calculus/using_Eulers_number` was mssing, this is fixed now.

 <b>update 13.12 - 13.15:</b>
 - Fixed some directory naming errors.
 - `calculus/lhopitals_rule` was missing, that is fixed now.